sdayal21/sdayal21.github.io/_pages/cv.md

 *Bachelor’s Degree with Honors in Psychology* · Aug 2019 - May 2023

 - Full merit-based scholarship
-- Thesis: *Investigating How Hormonal Contraceptives Alter Behavior in Risk-Taking, Decision-Making, and Negotiation Behavior Domains*
+- Thesis: "Investigating How Hormonal Contraceptives Alter Behavior in Risk-Taking, Decision-Making, and Negotiation Behavior Domains"

 **Saw Swee Hock School of Public Health**, Singapore
 *Masters-Level Visiting Student* · Jan 2023 - May 2023